netlify/staticgen/source/projects/ag-grid.md

 description: Light weight but advanced data grid for AngularJS.
 ---

-Angular Grid is the first high performance and feature rich data grid for AngularJS.
+ag-Grid is the first high performance and feature rich data grid for AngularJS.
 Light weight, minimal footprint, no external dependencies.

 #### Features: